sdcondon/FlUnit/README.md

 # FlUnit

 Prototype for a test framework where tests are defined using a fluent builder.
-Includes a skeleton VSTest adapter.
+Includes a skeleton VSTest adapter which records each assertion in a separate result of the test.

 ```
 using FlUnit;